 Ingredients

-- 1 tsp dulse flakes, optional (see note 6)
+- 1 teaspoon dulse flakes, optional (see note 6)

 Instructions

-- Add other veg: Cut up the rest of the elements of your salad and add to the bowl.
+- Chop the rest of the veggies and fruit for your vegan ceviche and add to the bowl.
 If you are adding avocado, I do recommend adding it right before serving.

-- Note about cilantro: Add chopped cilantro if you’d like.
+- Add chopped cilantro if you’d like.
 You can also just put it in a separate bowl and let everyone serve themselves, so if someone’s not a cilantro lover they can still eat the dish.
+Or use parsley which is what I usually do.
+Then I add cilantro to my bowl.

 Notes